The “Sweet Spot” For Covered Call Trades

 This makes sense.
-With market volatility beginning to pick up, and depressed interest rates not offering a lot of choices for income-seekers, there are a lot of traders who are reevaluating their choices for generating income in their investment accounts.
+With high volatility in the market, and depressed interest rates not offering a lot of choices for income-seekers, there are a lot of traders who are reevaluating their choices for income.

 One of the most hotly debated issues is whether it is better to sell long-term calls against your stock positions or to sell shorter-term contracts that expire within a few weeks.
 (By “long-term” we ‘re talking about using the three-month, six-month, or even 12-month call contracts.)

-Let’s address this problem today, and talk about what we think is the “sweet spot” in regards to the duration for covered call trades.
+Let’s address this problem today.
+We’ll talk about what we think is the “sweet spot” in regards to the duration for covered call trades.

 Time Decay: Our Most Profitable Asset